ST Edge AI Core - Command-line Interface

 (outputs of the model), however for the Keras floating-point model,

-option allows computing this error
+the '--full' option allows computing this error

 layer-by-layer.